 "We encourage policymakers, scientists, clinicians and the public to further explore the total caloric density of foods, including all foods high in added sugar, in an effort to provide more science-based nutritional insight and develop healthier food and beverage options to support America's health," continued Dr. Smith.
 "We look forward to serving as a continued resource for science-based information in this area."

-More information: For more information read the full position statement here: www.obesity.org/publications/r… l-caloric-intake.htm
+For more information read the full position statement here: www.obesity.org/publications/reduced-consumption-of-sugar-sweetened-beverages-can-reduce-total-caloric-intake.htm